novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-96.md

 But soon realized.

-A rich family was fine, but a daughter of a conglomerate group was too much to handle.
+If the family is just rich, it might be fine, but a daughter of a conglomerate group was too much to handle.

 Perhaps that’s why the topic changed direction.

 Precisely, his mother intentionally turned on the TV.

-It seemed like a move to divert attention from the burdensome reality of a massive conglomerate.
+It seemed like a move to divert attention from the burdensome reality of a conglomerate family.

 As soon as it was turned on, a news segment his parents liked appeared on screen.